 At Hempland, PE is a highly valued area of the National Curriculum.
 Lifelong values of health and physical activity are promoted throughout the children’s time at school, while fundamental skills to support physical literacy foundations are taught by both teachers and inspirational figures from our community.
 As well as PE, we believe that it is incredibly important to promote physical activity.
 Active lives support active minds and therefore help children to develop not only in PE, but other school subjects too.

-What PEPASS looks like at Hempland
+What PE looks like at Hempland

 We aim for all children to leave Hempland being physically literate with the fundamental skills needed to involve themselves in any sporting activity.
 As well as this, we want children to display the sporting values needed to share a positive experience in physical activity and sport.